 FOR IMMEDIATE RELEASE

-PerkinElmer, Inc., a global leader focused on innovating for a healthier world, provides private cord blood and cord tissue preservation to families through ViaCord, LLC.
-PerkinElmer reported revenue of approximately $2.1 billion in 2016, has about 9,000 employees serving customers in more than 150 countries, and is a component of the S&P 500 Index.
+PerkinElmer, Inc. is a global leader focused on improving the health and safety of people and the environment.
+The Company reported revenue of approximately $2.2 billion in 2013, has about 7,600 employees serving customers in more than 150 countries, and is a component of the S&P 500 Index.
 Additional information is available through 1-877-PKI-NYSE, or at www.perkinelmer.com.